 IAM RoadSmart hopes that this research will allow the government to strengthen testing of which products are suitable for consumer cars.

-"We're now calling on industry and government to openly test and approve such systems and develop consistent standards that genuinely help minimise driver distraction," said Neil Greig, policy and research director, IAM RoadSmart.
+"We're now calling on industry and government to openly test and approve such systems and develop consistent standards that genuinely help minimise driver distraction," said Neil Greig, and research director, IAM RoadSmart.